S3ki/Rocket-Feedback/README.md

 ## Technologies

+- Java: a programming language
-- JavaFX: a software platform used to build rich client applications that run on desktop, mobile, and embedded systems.
+- JavaFX: a software platform used to build rich client applications that run on desktop, mobile, and embedded systems
+- MariaDB: one of the most popular open source relational databases
-- Scene builder: a visual layout tool for designing user interfaces (UIs) in JavaFX.
+- Scene builder: a visual layout tool for designing user interfaces (UIs) in JavaFX
-- JUnit: a popular unit testing framework for Java applications.
+- JUnit: a popular unit testing framework for Java applications
-- JaCoCo: (Java Code Coverage) is a popular code coverage library for Java projects.
+- JaCoCo: (Java Code Coverage) is a popular code coverage library for Java projects

 ## Contributing